osamanazar47/alx-higher_level_programming/0x08-python-more_classes/README.md

 8-rectangle.py:
 a class Rectangle that defines a rectangle by: (based on 7-rectangle.py) with a new method bigger_or_equal(rect_1, rect_2) that returns the rectangle with the bigger area

+9-rectangle.py:
+a class Rectangle that defines a rectangle by: (based on 8-rectangle.py) with a new class method that returns a square by th size passed